 - by Max Frisch

-- newly translated by Alistair Beaton
+- In a new translation by Alistair Beaton

 - directed by Michael John Garcés

 - 90 minutes, with no intermission